Kernel Estimation for Panel Data with Heterogeneous Dynamics: Kernel density estimation

 \section{Kernel density estimation}

 This section describes the setting and the proposed estimation.
 We explain our setting and motivation in a succinct manner because they are similar to those in \citet{Okui2017}.\footnote{Several remarks and possible extensions can be found in the previous version of this study and \citet{Okui2017}.
-For example, we can consider the presence of covariates and time effects and estimation based on other heterogeneous quantities with minor modifications.
+For example, we can consider the presence of covariates and time effects and estimation based on other heterogeneous quantities, such as random coefficients in linear models, with minor modifications.
 In this paper, we explain our estimation briefly to save space.}